-If you suffered injuries and damages in a slip and fall, you may now wonder how to prove negligence in a slip and fall case.
-Proving negligence is not always easy, however, it is absolutely necessary if you want to have a chance of recovering any compensation.
+If you suffered injuries and damages in a slip and fall, you may wonder how to prove negligence in a personal injury case.
+Proving negligence is not always easy, however, it is absolutely necessary if you want to have a chance of recovering compensation from the negligent party.

 - The property owner owed you a duty of care